-Arlington deployed its AV service gradually and in parallel to replacing its limited fixed route bus system with an on-demand microtransit service.
-The microtransit service, called Via Arlington, launched in 2017 with 16 vehicles across a 26 square mile service zone and gradually expanded to the entire city: From 28 vehicles across a 40 square mile service zone in 2020 to 70 vehicles across a 100 square mile service zone in 2021.
-Since launch, Arlington’s public transit ridership has increased over 10x.
+Arlington leveraged its existing tech-forward services to accelerate development of its AV deployment.
+Arlington On-Demand, the City’s microtransit service with Via, initially launched in 2017 to replace a limited fixed-route bus system.
+The service began with 16 vehicles across a 26 square mile service zone and gradually expanded to the entire city: from 28 vehicles across a 40 square mile service zone in 2020 to 70 vehicles across a 100 square mile service zone in 2021.
+Since launch, Arlington’s public transit ridership has increased over 10X.

 Arlington adopted AVs in a similar phased approach.
-In 2017, the city launched a pilot with AV provider Easymile, in which one autonomous shuttle operated on off-street trails to connect the city’s Entertainment District with remote parking areas, driving at low speeds.
+In 2017, the city launched a pilot with AV provider Easymile, in which one autonomous shuttle operated at low speeds on off-street trails to connect the city’s Entertainment District with remote parking areas.
 Next, in 2018, the city partnered with Drive.ai to deploy three robotaxis on limited public roads in the Entertainment District.
-These robotaxis operated alongside non-AVs as a separate on-demand ridehailing service on a limited route, but were not part of the city’s public transportation network.
+These robotaxis operated alongside non-AVs as a separate on-demand ride-hailing service on a limited route, but were not part of the city’s public transportation network.